Dreamzilla/dreamzilla.github.io/general/faq/terminal/startup_commands.md

-## I’ve noticed that Serverauditor issues a couple of shell commands before starting the session.
+## I’ve noticed that Termius issues a couple of shell commands before starting the session.
 Why?
-On opening a new connection Serverauditor issues the following shell commands.
+On opening a new connection Termius issues the following shell commands.

 `````
 HISTFILE=;SA_OS_TYPE="Linux"